 About the Fellowship

 The Entertainment Law & Policy Fellowship is the first entertainment-focused law and policy program of its kind.
-Two dynamic students from Hispanic-Serving Institutions (HSIs), Historically Black Colleges & Universities (HBCUs), or other Minority-Serving Institutions (MSIs) will be selected as Fellows during each annual period.
+Two dynamic students who have demonstrated an interest in entertainment law or entertainment policy, along with a commitment to diversity, inclusion, and equity in the entertainment industry, will be selected as Fellows during each annual period.

 Qualifications & Eligibility